 Thanks to the reader who recommended Gale Gand's brown sugar chocolate cake!
 After reading the recommendation I felt sure I had tried it at some point, but since I couldn't remember I made it again.
 It's a chocolate cake made with brown sugar and sour cream frosted with a chocolate cream cheese frosting.

-For practical purposes, I halved the recipe and made it as brown sugar chocolate cake cupcakes.
-Here’s what the inside looks like.
+For practical purposes, I halved the recipe and made it the cake cupcakes.
+Here's what the inside looks like.
 The cakes are moist, but sturdy.

 Chocolate is the predominate flavor, but with the brown sugar and sour cream, you get other flavors so the cake has "that little something" that makes it different.
 Another interesting thing about this recipe is the chocolate frosting, which employs cream cheese for a little zing and gives the icing a smooth texture.
 It also curbs the sweetness somewhat, as this chocolate icing was definitely not too sweet.

-By the way, if you’re in the market for some new cupcake cups, I recommend hunting down the kind with a 2 inch base and 1 3/4 inch high sides.
-The 2 x 1 3/4 inch size cupcake cups are great because the base fits snugly into a standard size cupcake tin, but the sides are a little higher so your cupcakes come out tall and stately like a bakery cupcake.
+By the way, if you're in the market for some new cupcake cups/wrappers, I recommend hunting down the kind with a 2 inch base and 1 ¾ inch high sides.
+The 2 x 1 ¾ inch size cupcake cups are great because the base fits snugly into a standard size cupcake tin, but the sides are a little higher so your cupcakes come out tall and stately like a bakery cupcake.
 I found this size Webstaurant.
-If you want to buy your cupcakes somewhere else, just be careful when searching because a lot of the glassine cupcake cups have 2 inch bases, but their sides are only 1 1/4 inch high.
+If you want to buy your cupcake wrappers somewhere else, just be careful when searching because a lot of the glassine cupcake cups have 2 inch bases, but their sides are only 1 ¼ inch high.

 Brown Sugar Chocolate Cake Cupcakes

 - ½ cup 1 stick unsalted butter, softened (120 grams)

 - 1 ½ cups light brown sugar packed (300 grams)